Rosemary are low maintenance, hardy perennial plant that lives up to 15 years with the right care.

 Revive Rosemary in Pots and Containers

-Rosemary grows exceptionally well in pots and containers (if the conditions are suitable) because of the favourable drainage of pots compared to garden soil.
+Rosemary grows exceptionally well in pots and containers (if the conditions are suitable) because of the favorable drainage of pots compared to garden soil.

 However, rosemary can suffer in pots if:

-- The pot is too small which causes pot bound roots slower growth and the foliage may turn yellow.
+- The pot is too small which causes pot-bound roots to slow growth and the foliage may turn yellow.

 - The rosemary can suffer stress due to damp soil if the pot does not have drainage holes in the base.

 How to Revive Rosemary in Pots

-- Plant the rosemary (or transplant) into a large pot of around 16 inches if the roots are pot bound.
-Use a soil mix of compost or potting soil and sand to ensure the optimal drainage conditions.
+- Plant the rosemary (or transplant) into a large pot of around 16 inches if the roots are pot-bound.
+Use a soil mix of compost or potting soil and sand to ensure optimal drainage conditions.

 - Ensure the pot has drainage holes at the base and do not use a drip tray under the pot as this can keep the soil damp.

-Always plant the rosemary in a reasonably large (16 inches across of more) pot or container.
-A larger pot allows the roots to establish properly so it can access the water and nutrients it requires.
+Always plant the rosemary in a reasonably large (16 inches across or more) pot or container.
+A larger pot allows the roots to establish properly so they can access the water and nutrients they require.

 A larger pot has the capacity for more soil which can help insulate the rosemary roots in Winter.

-With a larger pot and new soil the a rosemary plant that has pot bound roots should recover over a few weeks with green foliage, stronger aroma and flavor.
+With a larger pot and new soil, the rosemary plant that has pot-bound roots should recover over a few weeks with green foliage, stronger aroma, and flavor.

 A common mistake with growing rosemary is to plant it in a decorative pot or use a drip tray so the excess water does not escape after watering.
-This mimics the affects of over watering and increases the risk of root rot.
+This mimics the effects of overwatering and increases the risk of root rot.

 Using feet for the pot to elevate it off the ground can improve the drainage and also allow you to catch the water in a tray if necessary (such as if you are growing rosemary indoors and do not want water to trickle out the pot).